cmharlow/HydraMigration2016Winter/Docs/Collections/Hunt.md

 PCDM + Other RDF Relationships on this class:

+If there is a Part:
+*Intellectual Work -PCDM:hasMember-> Part*

+*Intellectual Work <-PCDM:isMemberOf- Part*

+If there is no Part:
-*Digital Work -PCDM:hasMember-> Secondary Digital Work(s) if needed*
+*Intellectual Work -PCDM:hasMember-> File Set*

-*Digital Work <-PCDM:isMemberOf- Secondary Digital Work(s) if needed*
+*Intellectual Work <-PCDM:isMemberOf- File Set*

-###PCDM:Object > HydraWorks:Work == Secondary Digital Work, as needed
+###PCDM:Object > HydraWorks:Work == Part (Secondary Intellectual Work), as needed
+Digitization and description efforts should work to capture discrete Intellectual Works such that the metadata on the top level Intellectual Work class instance covers the parts as needed.
+We're not trying to create intellectual works all the way down, but the current Curation Concerns/HydraWork expectations of PCDM make this (and conflation of digital and intellectual works) hard to avoid.

 Descriptive metadata available on this class:

 - to be added as encountered.
 - **dcterms:title** [literal]  (if used at part-level)
-- this class is not intended to be paired with secondary level Intellectual Work; digitization and description efforts should work to capture discrete Intellectual Works such that the metadata on the top level Intellectual Work class instance covers the parts as needed.
+- **dc:subject** [literal]  (if used at part-level)
+- **dc:relation** [literal] OCR (if used at part-level)

 PCDM + Other RDF Relationships on this class:

-*Digital Work|Secondary Digital Work(s) -PCDM:hasMember-> File Set*
+*Digital Work|Part -PCDM:hasMember-> File Set*

-*Digital Work|Secondary Digital Work(s) <-PCDM:isMemberOf- File Set*
+*Digital Work|Part <-PCDM:isMemberOf- File Set*

-###PCDM:Object < HydraWorks:FileSet : File Set
+###PCDM:Object < HydraWorks:FileSet : File Set / Digital Work
+This is the digital work as represented by file sets - so any information about the digitization and the filesets are related directly to these objects, but descriptive metadata about the intellectual work (the bulk of the descriptive metadata) is used with the Intellectual Work class.
+This allows us to make descriptive metadata assertions (such as format = manuscripts, or rights = digital asset viewing and reuse rights) that aren't in conflict with digital object descriptions (format = jpeg or rights = physical resource access or reuse rights).

 Descriptive metadata available on this class:

+- **dcterms:rights**
+- **dcterms:rightsHolder**
+- **dc:rights**
+- **dcterms:description**
+- **dcterms:identifier**
 - **dcterms:extent** = FILEDESC/EXTENT [should be resource, will be literal- see intellectual work extent for this issue] => files_extent
 - **dcterms:title** = TEXT/BODY/DIV1/HEAD [literal] => fileset_title
 - anything else file set specific, as encountered (crossing into technical metadata)